 Effect of speed on missing index of two metering mechanism in laboratory

-The metering device missing index was reported to range from 11.11% to 17 %, whereas speed range from 10 to 25 rpm.
-For roller metering device missing index was reported to range from 2.38% to 15.29%, whereas revolutions range from 10 to 25 rpm respectively (Fig.10).
-The missing index value is reported to be greater with speed, because of the seeds should not be picked into the cups of the metering device in less time of span.
+The metering device missing index was reported to range from 11.11% to 17 %, whereas speed ranged from 10 to 25 rpm.
+For the roller metering device missing index was reported to range from 2.38% to 15.29%, whereas revolutions range from 10 to 25 rpm respectively (Fig.10).
+The missing index value is reported to be greater with speed, because the seeds should not be picked into the cups of the metering device in less time of span.